• Japan Tips

 A qualified sightseeing taxi driver will chauffeur you around landmark locations whilst telling you stories and educating you on the history of the areas.

 Sightseeing taxis have great flexibility.
 You can choose a pre-determined tour, or you can agree on a custom tour that covers everything you want to see.
+Want some inspiration?
+Check out our blog post on must-visit places for tourists in Japan.

 Fortunately, you don’t stay in the taxi the whole time either.
 At certain landmarks and locations, you will exit the vehicle, and the driver will show you them up close.